Indonesia client case studies

 The next step was for our Incorporation Team to visit the Indonesian Tax Authority in Jakarta to obtain a VAT (value added tax) collector number for the new JV, a process which required the completion of an application form.
 Two weeks after submission Healy Consultants received the VAT number on behalf of the JV.

-Having acquired the relevant license and confirming the company as a legal entity, Healy Consultants’ Banking Team prepared a corporate bank account application pack with a view to opening a multi-currency account at Standard Chartered Bank Indonesia.
+Having acquired the relevant license and confirming the company as a legal entity, Healy Consultants’ Banking Team prepared a corporate bank account application pack with a view to opening a multi-currency account at a reputed international bank in Indonesia.
 Our staff completed an account application form, and our Singapore-based Marketing Team also prepared a Business Plan giving details of the company’s activities, its clients, financial projections and information about the shareholders and directors.
 Our staff then e-mailed the account opening form and Business Plan to Jordan for his signature and return to our office.

 Since Jordan was heavily committed to a project in New South Wales, he was unable to visit the bank branch in Jakarta.
 However, Budi, the JV’s Indonesian shareholder and director, would also be a signatory to the account and he accompanied our Banking Team to the bank interview, where he provided further brief details of the company’s intended activities.
 On the same visit, our Banking Team also submitted the application pack, including the signed bank account opening forms and Business Plan.